Mashimo/datascience/README.md

 * Classification using Artificial Neural Network

 ## Connect
+Examples and tutorials for supervised connection
+* Recommender systems

-Examples and tutorials for un-supervised clustering
+Examples and tutorials for un-supervised connection
 * [Clustering using K-means in Python](https://gist.github.com/Mashimo/39436d4c94d5827e81a18b286b832b4c)

 ## Learn